Transgender Male to Female Hormone Therapy What to Expect

 Estrogen Hormone Therapy Treatment

 Most transwomen take in estrogen via injection.
 Injections can cause fluctuating or high estrogen levels, resulting in weight gain, mood swings, anxiety, migraines, or hot flashes.
-There isn’t much information with regards to taking high levels of estrogen over a long time.
+There isn’t much information with regard to taking high levels of estrogen over a long time.

 Contrary to popular belief, relatively small doses of estrogen can actually have the most effect on the transition.
-Taking higher doses don’t necessarily make the changes happen quickly and may even harm your health.
+Higher doses don’t necessarily make the changes happen quickly and may even harm your health.
 After going through orchiectomy (the removal of testicles) or genital surgery, the estrogen dosage should be lowered by the doctor.
 Without testicles, you will need less estrogen for good health and feminine characteristics.